A Seriously Tasty Road Trip in Paris Ontario + Things to Do in Town

 Originally, Paris, Ontario and the surrounding area was inhabited by the Anishinaabe, Attiwonderonk (Neutral) and Haudenosaunee Peoples.
 (I recommend visiting the Woodland Cultural Centre to learn more about this history).
 Paris, Ontario was first settled in the 1800s as it had gypsum deposits nearby that were used to create plaster of Paris.
 This small town quickly became a busy spot as the plaster was exported more and more.
 It was incorporated as the town of Paris in 1850.
 24 years later, it made history as Paris is where the first ever telephone call was received as Alexander Graham Bell made the call from Brantford, Ontario.

-The town has since evolved into an adorable town with an unsuspecting foodie scene, a number of incredible businesses and more.
+It has since evolved into an adorable town with an unsuspecting foodie scene, a number of incredible businesses, and more.
 Voted “the prettiest little town in Canada“, it’s a no-brainer that there is lots of beauty to be discovered!
 Nestled where the Nith River meets the Grand River, it’s a picturesque destination lush with beautiful Carolinian forest.
 It’s also the “cobblestone capital of Canada” with a number of architectural gems.
-Wander its streets to find examples of Victoria, Edwardian, Gothic and Post Modern architecture.
+Wander its streets to find examples of Victoria, Edwardian, Gothic, and Post Modern architecture.
 Though I’m sure it’s the cobblestone beauties that you’ll enjoy the most!

 How to Get to Paris Ontario